ngisvold/Sentinel-Azure-Honeypot/README.md

 - Obtain an API key for the IP address-to-geolocation service from IPGeolocation.
   - IP Address to Geolocation API - https://ipgeolocation.io
--Configure the PowerShell script with the obtained API key, which allows Azure Sentinel to visualize the source locations of the attacks.
+- Configure the PowerShell script with the obtained API key, which allows Azure Sentinel to visualize the source locations of the attacks.

 4.Execute the PowerShell Script:

--Run the Security_Log_Exporter.ps1 script.
+- Run the Security_Log_Exporter.ps1 script.
--After execution, a log file will be generated and stored at C:\ProgramData.
+- After execution, a log file will be generated and stored at C:\ProgramData

 5. Log File Management:

--Copy the generated log file and create a new one.
+- Copy the generated log file and create a new one.
--Navigate to the Log Analytics workspace in Azure.
+- Navigate to the Log Analytics workspace in Azure.
--Upload the new log file to the workspace and designate it as a custom log.
+- Upload the new log file to the workspace and designate it as a custom log.

 <h4>Project Credits</h4>
 Thank you Josh Madakor on YouTube for inspiring this project.